IIIF-Commons/docs-old/step-four-add-a-demo-dependency.md

 # Step Four:  Add a Demo Dependency

 Of course, no component repository is complete without a demo.
 We often want to show how our component will coexist and interact with other libraries and components.
-In this case, I would like to demonstrate how one can use the library to create overlays in OpenSeadragon.
+In this case, I would like to demonstrate how one can use the library to create overlays in OpenSeadragon \(OSD\).

 The first thing we want to do is add an example dependency in `gulpfile.config.js` just underneath where we added our required dependencies \(i.e. base-component and paper.js\).
 We need the entire directory for this one, not just the minified file, so we will create a path to the whole build directory: